Snapper Carr: Betrayal of the JLA

-Although the Secret Sanctuary had been compromised seven times before, (Note: The hideout had been located and breached by Weapons Master in The Brave and the Bold #29 (May 1960); by Despero in Justice League of America #1 (November 1960); by Kanjar Ro in Justice League of America #3 (March 1961); by Captain Cold, Clock King, Doctor Destiny, Electric Man, Getaway Mastermind, Puppet Master, and Professor Menace] in Justice League of America #5 (July 1961); by Doctor Light in Justice League of America #12 (June 1962); by Joe Parry in Justice League of America #3 (November 1964); and by the Key in Justice League of America #3 (December 1965).) the JLA now decided to abandon its "Secret Sanctuary" and build a new headquarters, the Justice League Satellite.
+Although the Secret Sanctuary had been compromised seven times before, (Note: The hideout had been located and breached by Weapons Master in The Brave and the Bold #29 (May 1960); by Despero in Justice League of America #1 (November 1960); by Kanjar Ro in Justice League of America #3 (March 1961); by Captain Cold, Clock King, Doctor Destiny, Electric Man, Getaway Mastermind, Puppet Master, and Professor Menace] in Justice League of America #5 (July 1961); by Doctor Light in Justice League of America #12 (June 1962); by Joe Parry in Justice League of America #3 (November 1964); and by the Key in Justice League of America #3 (December 1965).) the JLA now decided to abandon the base and build a new headquarters, the Justice League Satellite.
 It occupied this orbital hideout in February 1970.
 (Note: According to O'Neil, he decided on a satellite rather than an earthbound headquarters because it seemed "cooler" and because it fit with the science fiction-style stories which had predominated in Justice League of America for the past several years.)

 "Snapper Carr—Super Traitor!" was the last Joker story for four years, and the last time the Silver Age Joker was seen in print.
 A much darker, more gothic Joker later appeared in Batman #251, and is the first appearance of the modern Joker.
 This story also arguably marked the end of the Silver Age version of the Justice League of America as well.
 Although Snapper Carr was, in later comic book appearances, shown to have made money by writing a memoir about his time with the League, he was also depicted as feeling immense shame for having been tricked by the Joker into betraying the team.